compound-finance/comet/docs/README.md

 ### Borrow Balance

-This method returns the current balance of borrowed base asset for a specified account in the protocol, including interest.
+This function returns the current balance of borrowed base asset for a specified account in the protocol, including interest.
 If the account has a non-negative base asset balance, it will return `0`.

 #### Comet